Academany/fabzero/w1/commandline.md

 # Linux Command line 101

 ## Command line?
-We are familiar to use programs that have a **Graphical User Interface** (GUI), but in reality this is just an interface for showing us information and interact with the actual program.
+We are all familiar with programs that have a **Graphical User Interface** (GUI), but in reality this is just an interface for showing us information and interact with the actual program.
 The actual programs are running in the background.

 But programs can also be run without the GUI and actually many programs come without a GUI.
 So the way to interact with these programs is through the **Command Line**.